nicobast/locusmental_wp1_tasks/README.md

   3. Tobii Pro SDK as Tobii Research Python module: pip install tobii_research
   4. Verify installation of Psychopy and Numpy using: pip list
   5. additional modules required by the script (e.g., sounddevice or ptb) are missing, install them as well: pip install module_name
-## Running Animations
-To run animation files, you need the module Manim.
-For better compatibility, it is recommended to use a separate virtual environment with a newer Python version (e.g., Python 3.11).
-Avoid installing Manim and Psychopy in the same environment due to dependency conflicts.

 ## Submodule iohub
  * Issue: during task execution, an error in one of the module files occured prevented the recording of gaze data.